 - Enterprise ($32.95 monthly): Up to 250 vide-call participants, 2000 monthly SMS per user, enterprise CRM integrations, 12,500 monthly toll-free minutes per account

 - Collaboration–chat and calendars: Create unique team channels and 1:1 chats to collaborate.
 These chats support voicemail sharing with playback, message sorting and search, file sharing, and integrated calendars where teammates can create, sync, and organize events and video meetings.

 - Video conferencing: Video meetings, accessible on desktop or mobile, host up to 250 participants per meeting but are capped at 45 minutes on all regular plans–uncapped meeting lengths require purchasing the productivity add-on.
 In meetings, users can record, chat, share images and files, and manage agendas or to-do lists.

-- Productivity features: To enhance productivity and effectiveness during phone calls, agents can create contact and call notes.
+- Productivity features: Agents can create contact and call notes to enhance productivity and effectiveness during phone calls.
 Transcribed visual voicemail, voicemail-to-SMS and voicemail-to-email ensure that each inbound call reaches an available agent as soon as possible.

 Compared to Phone.com, RingCentral has a much larger integration library, with hundreds of apps spanning CRM, customer support, automation, and productivity.

 RingCentral offers three unified communications plans from $20 to $35 monthly per user: